rust-lang/rust/text/0000-global-allocators.md

 ///
 /// The `old_size` and `align` parameters are the parameters that were used to
 /// create the allocation referenced by `ptr`.
+///
+/// This function is optional.
+If not provided, an implementation will be
+/// generated which calls `allocate` to obtain a new buffer, copies the old
+/// memory contents to the new buffer, and then calls `deallocate` on the old
+/// buffer.
 #[allocator(reallocate)]
 pub fn reallocate(ptr: *mut u8, old_size: usize, size: usize, align: usize) -> *mut u8 {
     ...